soedinglab/PEnG-motif/README.md

 ## Installation on macOS

 The easiest way to get PEnG-motif on your mac is by downloading our precompiled binaries.
-If you choose that way, please download `peng_motif_macOS.zip` from our latest  [release](https://github.com/soedinglab/PEnG-motif/releases).
+If you choose that way, please download `peng_motif_macOS.zip` from our latest [release](https://github.com/soedinglab/PEnG-motif/releases) and unpack it.

 After unzipping you will find a new binary `peng_motif` which you can call from command line by the full path to the binary `./peng_motif`, or directly by typing `peng_motif`, if you moved it to a location in your shell path.

 ## Installation on linux

-### Requirements
+The easiest way to get PEnG-motif on your 64bit linux computer is by downloading our precompiled binaries.
+If you choose that way, please download `peng_motif_linux_amd64.zip` from our latest [release](https://github.com/soedinglab/PEnG-motif/releases) and unpack it.

-To compile and run PEnG-motif, you need
+### Requirements for compiling from the scratch

  * [CMake](http://cmake.org/) 2.8.12 or later
- * a recent C++ compiler (support for C++14)
+ * gcc >=5.2 | gcc =4.9 (when manually setting CXXFLAG flag -std=c++1y)

 ### Installation procedure
 Download the source code archive from our latest  [release](https://github.com/soedinglab/PEnG-motif/releases).